Download Publication ID:

 The LSU AgCenter is dedicated to providing innovative research, information and education to improve people’s lives.
 Working in a statewide network of parish extension offices, research stations and academic departments, the LSU AgCenter helps Louisiana citizens make the best use of natural resources, protect the environment, enhance agricultural enterprises, and develop human and community resources.

 Grant Parish has a varied group of agriculture producers.
-These include forestry industries and those with small acreages of row crops, beef producers, and home gardeners.
+These include forestry industries, row crop production consistent of mainly corn and soybeans, beef producers, and home gardeners.
 Safe and proper uses of pesticides and fertilizers as well as general horticulture (gardens, ornamentals, and turf) are of great interest to all.
 To help producers and the public alike, the LSU AgCenter offers the latest research-based recommendations through home visits, publication correspondence, mass media, and social media.

 4-H Clubs, school enrichment, field days, publications, newsletters, class series, website, social media and workshops